codahale/veil/docs/design.md

 A Veil key has two types of sub-key: ML-KEM-768 and ML-DSA-65.

-A public key has an ML-KEM-768 encapsulating key `ek` an ML-DSA-65 verifying key `vk`.
+A public key has an ML-KEM-768 encapsulating key `ek` and an ML-DSA-65 verifying key `vk`.
 Its encoded form is the concatenation of the encoded forms of each sub-key in that order: `ek ǁ vk`.

 A secret key has an ML-KEM-768 decapsulating key `dk` and an ML-DSA-65 signing key `sk`.
 Its encoded form is a 256-byte seed from which the ML-KEM-768 seeds `dk_d` and `dk_z` and the ML-DSA-65 seed